 Instructions

-While the vegetables cook, chop the shrimp and fish into bite-sized pieces.
-Sprinkle the flour over the pan and stir to coat.
-Cook for about a minute, then add in the sherry and cook a minute more.
-Add the broth and seafood.
-Bring to a simmer and cook for about 7 minutes until the fish and shrimp are cooked through.
-Stir in the cream and heat through.
-Discard the bay leaf.
+- Make the soup.
+While the vegetables are cooking, chop the shrimp and fish into bite-sized pieces.
+Then, sprinkle the flour over the pan and stir to coat the vegetables.
+Cook for about a minute, then add the sherry and cook for another minute while stirring.
+Pour in the broth and the potatoes.

 Notes

 For a lighter soup, use all milk.
 For a richer soup, try all cream.
-But I like to get the best of both and use half and half.
+I like to use half and half to balance the two.

 - Category: Soups & Stews